-Students complete law-related professional experience placements at organisations in Australia or overseas and are introduced to the practical aspects of legal practice through moot court scenarios and advocacy exercises.
+Complete law-related professional experience placements at organisations in Australia or overseas.
+Become familiar with the practical aspects of legal practice through moot court scenarios and advocacy exercises.

 Selected major: Media Industries